Types of Asthma

 With exercise-induced asthma, airway narrowing peaks five to 20 minutes after exercise begins, making it difficult to catch your breath.
 You may have symptoms of an asthma attack with wheezing and coughing.
 Your doctor can tell you if you need use an asthma inhaler (bronchodilator) before exercise to prevent these uncomfortable asthma symptoms.

 For more detail, see WebMD’s article Exercise-Induced Asthma.

 In the type of asthma called cough-variant asthma, severe coughing is the predominant symptom.
 There can be other causes of cough such as postnasal drip, chronic rhinitis, sinusitis, or gastroesophageal reflux disease (GERD or heartburn).
 Coughing because of sinusitis with asthma is common.

-Asthma is a serious cause of cough that is common today.
 Cough-variant asthma is vastly underdiagnosed and undertreated.
 Asthma triggers for cough-variant asthma are usually respiratory infections and exercise.